aguyonp/docker-compose-pull-and-recreate/README.md

     # ./pull_and_recreate_stacks.sh

 ### Configure it
-Edit the "stack_path" variable from the path where your stacks folders are located (docker-compose.yml).
+Edit the "stack_path" variable with the path where your stacks folders are located.

 Example: